MouseLand/cellpose/README.md

 pip install matplotlib --upgrade
 ~~~~

+If you are having issues with the graphical interface, make sure you have **python 3.7** and not python 3.8 installed.

-If you are on Yosemite Mac OS, PyQt doesn't work and you won't be able to use the graphical interface for cellpose.
+If you are on Yosemite Mac OS or earlier, PyQt doesn't work and you won't be able to use the graphical interface for cellpose.
 More recent versions of Mac OS are fine.
 The software has been heavily tested on Windows 10 and Ubuntu 18.04, and less well tested on Mac OS.
 Please post an issue if you have installation problems.

 **CUDA version**